laoconeth/gmm-em/README.md

-# K-means and Gaussian Mixture EM Practice
+# TA Session: K-means and Gaussian Mixture EM Practice

 This repository contains code for the practice session of the KAIST Graduate School of AI - Samsung Electronics DS Non-Degree Program.